jvm-bloggers/jvm-bloggers/CONTIBUTING.md

 ## Commit guidelines

+* Do not forget to run `./gradlew check` before the commit.
+Green unit tests under IDE (or `./gradlew test`) does not guarantee the commit will pass CI. `check` task will additionally (among unit tests) run [checkstyle](http://checkstyle.sourceforge.net/) plugin against source code base.

 * Try to add issue number in each commit message `Adds new entity class and liquibase script, #123`

 * One (preferably last or final) commit should have `fixes #123` or `closes #123` so after merging Pull Request corresponding issue will be closed by GitHub (see more datails in [this article](https://github.com/blog/1386-closing-issues-via-commit-messages))

+## Reviewing and merging

+* If code review has been done and the PR has been successfully merged then [delete the PR branch](https://help.github.com/articles/deleting-unused-branches/) using _Delete branch_ button at the bottom of given PR page.